Kunukku | Adai maavu kunuku | Lentil fritters

 Kunukku | Adai maavu kunuku | Lentil fritters | Adai kunuku | south Indian spicy lentil fritters | leftover makeover | after school snacks | quick 10 minutes snacks | Iyengar kunukku | Iyer kunukku | Thanjavur kunukku with step by step pictures and video recipe.
 Check out the Kunukku video.
 If you like the video pls SUBSCRIBE to my channel.
 Also, check Adai Aviyal combo, Adai dosai recipe in Tamil, and Adai recipe in English

 Kunukku is a traditional South Indian snack prepared with Adai batter.
-Best way to finish leftover Adai batter.
+The best way to finish leftover Adai batter.
 Quick 15-minute after-school snacks.

 Why should I drain water from Adai batter?

-Adai Batter is kept in the fridge extra water. if you make kunukku with the refrigerated batter it will drink more oil so always drain the excess water first then prepare kunukku.
+Adai Batter is kept in the fridge with extra water. if you make kunukku with the refrigerated batter, it will drink more oil, so always drain the excess water first, then prepare kunukku.

 Can I skip rice flour?